-All handouts will be provided along with a useful reading list.
+Reading material and writing exercises will be provided, along with a useful reading list to take away.
 To make the most of your holiday, bring good quality binoculars, telescopes (if you have them,) note books and pens.
 Most of all though, the course is an opportunity to turn our curiosity, observations and experiences into good nature writing.
 Bring a short piece of favourite nature writing to share with the other guests.
 There will be the chance to read your work during the trip, although there will be no pressure to do so.
 Your comfort as a writer is a priority.

 I sincerely look forward to meeting you on board.

 We will depart on board MV Monadhliath from Stornoway in the early afternoon and sail down towards the Shiant Isles, looking out for cetaceans such as minke whales, Risso’s and common dolphins, porpoise and many seabird species along our journey, including the magnificent gannets.
 Our first night will be spent in the shelter of the beautiful and remote Loch Sealg, situated along the east coast of Lewis.